Pakistan Muslim League (Q): Alliances

 However, he developed differences with the PML-Q and remained inactive in politics for some time and later supported Pakistan Tehreek-i-Insaf.
 Islamization policies.
 Once the establishment parted ways with Nawaz Sharif in 1999, Hussain and Zahoor came to the rescue of stability and saw their new party PML (Q) win the general elections of 2002.
 Both the Chaudhry brothers were accused of financial scandals, including the Cooperative Scandal, sugar scandal and bank loan defaults, but none of them were ever proven or even pursued by the government.
 Nowadays, the Q-league has been reduced to a minor party as their vote-bank has been devoured by both Pakistan Peoples Party and Pakistan Tehreek-e-Insaf.

 Party leadership

-As of 2021, Chaudhry Shujaat Hussain was president of PML-Q. He was elected unopposed Until 2022.
+As of 2024, Chaudhry Shujaat Hussain is president of PML-Q. He was elected unopposed until 2026.

 Prominent leaders of PMLQ are as below: